nf-core/taxprofiler/docs/usage/tutorials.md

 metaphlan --install --db_dir <YOUR_DB_NAME>/
 ```

-If you want to download the MetaPhlAn database with MetaPhlAn <= v4.1
+If you want to download the MetaPhlAn database with MetaPhlAn <= v4.1, please use:

 ```bash
 metaphlan --install --bowtie2db <YOUR_DB_NAME>/